bird-studio/use-map/README.md

   value: string;
 };

-// Easy to test because it does not use A const businessLogic = (p: SWRResponse<MainRes>) => {
+// Easy to test because it does not use hook const businessLogic = (p: SWRResponse<MainRes>) => {
   if (p.data.value === "foo") {
     return {